Snowflake-Labs/sfquickstarts/site/sfguides/src/deploy_finetune_os_llama2_in_snowpark_container_services/deploy_finetune_os_llama2_in_snowpark_container_services.md

 ### Cleanup Resources

-Before we move on to the next section, let's delete the base model service (identified as `SERVICE_XXXXXXXXXXXXX`) because we won't be using it anymore.
+Before we move on to the next section, run this cell to delete the base model service (identified as `SERVICE_XXXXXXXXXXXXX`) because we won't be using it anymore.
 This is to free up resources on our compute pool because we have it configured to max two nodes which we will need during fine-tuning of the Llama 2 model in the next section.

 Once the base model service is deleted, the only service running on your compute pool should be `LLM_SERVICE`.